kaylanamira/Tucil1_13522050/README.md

 # Tucil1_13522050

 # Creator
-NIM	Nama	Kelas
-13522050	Kayla Namira Mariadi	K-02
+Made by Kayla Namira Mariadi, 13522050, K-02

+# How to Run
+1. Open terminal and clone this repo (https://github.com/kaylanamira/Tucil1_13522050.git)
+2. Change directory to bin (cd bin)
+3. Run the program.
+(Linux: ./main)